microsoft/azurelinux-tutorials/README.md

     ...
 ```

-## Using other RPM repositories
+## Adding packages from other RPM repositories

-It is possible to build your images and packages using pre-built RPMs from other repositories than the default CBL-Mariner ones.
+It is possible to build your images and packages using pre-built RPMs from repositories other than the default CBL-Mariner ones.
 In order to inform the toolkit to access them during the build, you have to make use of the [REPO_LIST](https://github.com/microsoft/CBL-Mariner/blob/1.0/toolkit/docs/building/building.md#repo_list) argument where you specify .repo files pointing to the additional repositories.

 Example: